 Silvio Berlusconi: Italy's perpetual powerbroker

-Few Italians have wielded more influence and attracted more notoriety than Silvio Berlusconi, four-time prime minister and billionaire businessman.
+Few Italians have wielded more influence and attracted more notoriety than Silvio Berlusconi: billionaire businessman, four-time prime minister, and member of the European Parliament.

-For years he successfully brushed off sex scandals and allegations of corruption.

-But it was the effects of Italy's burgeoning eurozone debt crisis in 2011 that saw his influence temporarily wane as his coalition lost power.
+For years he successfully brushed off sex scandals and allegations of corruption, until Italy's eurozone debt crisis in 2011 saw his influence temporarily wane.

 Worse was to come for the man whom many Italians had come to see as untouchable.

 He was convicted of tax fraud in 2013 and ejected from the Italian Senate.
-Because of his age, a four-year jail term became a year of community service at a care home near Milan.

-Another conviction in 2015 and it looked like his political career was finally over.
+Another conviction in 2015 made it look like his political career was finally over.

-But despite suffering a heart attack that his doctor said could have killed him in 2016, the charismatic showman was set for yet another political comeback.
+But despite suffering a heart attack that his doctor said could have killed him in 2016, and having emergency bowel surgery in 2019, the charismatic showman was set for yet another political comeback.

-He is barred from public office due to his criminal record, but the 81-year-old's name is still on the ballot for voters going to the polls in Italy's general election on 4 March.

-His centre-right Forza Italia party, which leads the opinion polls in coalition with two far-right parties, has Berlusconi emblazoned across its logo.
+Even though he was banned from holding public office due to his criminal record, he led his centre-right Forza Italia party to moderate electoral success in 2018.
+And a year later, with his ban lifted, won himself a seat in the European Parliament at the age of 82.

 - Berlusconi undergoes heart surgery